owsky/Rec-Sys-Advanced/README.md

   - ✅ Neighborhood Based
     - ✅ User-based
     - ✅ Item-based
-- ✅ Hybrid
+- ⏹️ Hybrid
+  - ⏹️ Give more weight to more recent ratings
-- ⏹️ Try Word2Vec
+- ✅ Try Word2Vec
 - ⏹️ Implement RandomSearchCV

 New user: